Key insights:

-The months and years right after you graduate from college can be a great time to explore different budgeting strategies.
-Learning how to budget can set you up for success down the road and allow you to build healthy personal finance habits.
+After graduating college is an important time to start saving money.
+Your first salary is a foundation to build on, and budgeting after college is a major first step.
+Learning how to budget can set you up for success down the road and help you create healthy personal finance habits.
 While it might seem difficult to save funds on an entry-level salary, there are some proven methods that can help guide you through your early savings journey.

 Let’s explore the basics of budgeting early in your career and go over some key money-saving tips for post-grads.

-- Setting surplus aside for savings and investment: If you’re making more than you’re spending, consider what you’ll do with the extra, like building your emergency fund or exploring investment options
+- Set aside surplus income for savings and investment: If you’re making more than you’re spending, consider what you’ll do with the extra, like building your emergency fund or exploring investment options.

-- Reviewing and updating your budget: As your life evolves, your income and expenses may change, so you should regularly review your budget and make changes as needed
+- Review and update your budget: As your life evolves, your income and expenses may change, so regularly review your budget and make changes as needed.

 There are some tried-and-true budget techniques that may work for you, depending on your personal preferences.
-Let’s walk through some different budgeting methods.
+Let’s walk through some different budgeting tips for new graduates.

-The 50/30/20 budget provides structure that may be helpful if you’re new to budgeting.
-It divides your income into three categories:
+If you're new to budgeting, the 50/30/20 budget provides structure that may be helpful for beginners.
+It divides your after-tax income into three categories:

 - 50% for your needs, or things you have to pay regularly like rent, car payments and groceries